zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

 -  Migrations work on a populated database (using the data from the ``ggrc-qa`` or ``ggrc-test`` instance).
 -  Database state after downgrade is the same as before the upgrade.
-   Before applying a migration do:
+   Before applying a migration do a mysqldump

    .. code-block:: bash

-       alembic <module_name> revision --autogenerate

-   It will generate a new migration file with all the differences between the actual database state and the models' definitions.
+       mysqldump db_name > backup-file.sql

    Afterwards do the upgrade and downgrade to the previous state and do autogenerate again: